briansmith/ring/ssl/test/PORTING.md

 ### Malloc Tests

-The test runner can only be used to stress malloc failure codepaths.
+The test runner can also be used to stress malloc failure codepaths.
 If passed `-malloc-test=0`, the runner will run each test repeatedly with an incrementing `MALLOC_NUMBER_TO_FAIL` environment variable.
 The shim should then replace the malloc implementation with